Austria map & highlights

 Sublime, sky-high Alps don’t have to be daunting.
 We've gathered the best advice we can on Austria from the people who live there and the people who've just got back.

 Austria’s magnificent mountains are so pristine they seem untouchable.
-But your visit, from the money you spend, to the footprints you leave, affects the country.
+But your visit, from the money you spend, to where you leave your footprints, can affect the country in many ways.